domkris/AuthDemo/README.md

 More info about tables and fields they contain can be found [here](https://dotnettutorials.net/lesson/asp-net-core-identity-tables/).

 Functionalities:
-- UserManager class in ASP.NET Core Identity interacts with the AspNetUsers table to handle user-related operations like creation, deletion, updating profiles, etc.
+- **UserManager** class in ASP.NET Core Identity interacts with the AspNetUsers table to handle user-related operations like creation, deletion, updating profiles, etc.
-- The SignInManager class in ASP.NET Core Identity handles sign-in operations, including password checks, cookie management, etc.
+- **SignInManager** class in ASP.NET Core Identity handles sign-in operations, including password checks, cookie management, etc.
-- RoleManager: ASP.NET Core Identity provides the RoleManager class to manage roles.
+- **RoleManager** class in ASP.NET Core Identity provides the RoleManager class to manage roles.
 This class is used to create, delete, and update roles and to assign roles to users.

 For more info about ASP.NET Identity check out [this link](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-8.0&tabs=visual-studio).
 You are free to not use ASP.NET Core Identity but your custom users, roles etc. I used it because it simplifies validation of user registration, login, configuring password rules and other security functionality.
 <br><br>

-### ASP.NET Core Identity vs IdentityServer
+**ASP.NET Core Identity vs IdentityServer** <br>

 ASP.NET Core Identity is not related to [Duende IdentityServer](https://duendesoftware.com/products/identityserver) or [Microsoft Entra ID](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id) *(formerly Azure Active Directory)*.<br>
 These  are frameworks that act as an authentication and authorization server and provide centralized authentication and single sign-on (SSO) capabilities across multiple applications and services.